Professor of Epidemiology (Environmental Health Sciences)

-Senior Research Scientist in and Lecturer in Epidemiology (Microbial Diseases)
+Lecturer in Epidemiology (Microbial Diseases)

 Dr. Childs’ research focuses on zoonotic diseases, including hantavirus pulmonary syndrome (HPS), caused by a hantavirus maintained in the prairie deer mouse host, and leptospirosis, caused by leptospires maintained in the Norway rat host.
 Outbreaks of these diseases are driven by weather patterns and climate variation.
 The initial outbreak of HPS in the southwestern US followed an El Niño event that resulted in increased rainfall and an unusually warm winter.
 These conditions facilitated deer...

 community mental health; qualitative and participatory research; global health; prejudice and discrimination; philosophy of science; and South Asian studies